Sometimes entire games are product placement, with the corporate Mascot as the playable character:

-The Japanese release of Mario Kart 64 even had Bland-Name Product ads for Mariobro (Marlboro), Luigip (Agip), Yoshil (Mobil), and Shell (with a Koopa shell).
+The Japanese release of Mario Kart 64 even had Bland-Name Product ads for Marioro (Marlboro), Luigip (Agip), Yoshi 1 (Mobil 1), and Shell (with a Koopa shell).

 In the Crapsack World RPG Underground, product placement has become so blatantly ubiquitous that embedded ads can be found in constitutional amendments.